 Having to deal with aquarium parasites is one of the last things you want to have to do, but it usually happens to every hobbyist at least once.
 There are a few different types of common parasites that you will need to keep an eye out for, and it’s important to know how to treat them as soon as possible.
 One of these parasites is the gill fluke.

-Keep reading to find out more about common aquarium parasites, gill flukes, and how to treat them in your own aquarium!
+Keep reading to find out more about common aquarium parasites, gill flukes, and how fish keepers can treat them in their own aquariums!

 Like other tropical fish, betta fish can succumb to aquatic parasites.
 While there are no benefits to having parasites in your system, betta fish can sometimes be easier to treat as they are usually the only fish in the tank, which eradicates the chance of the system being completely contaminated and losing all of your fish.

 Two of the most common aquarium parasites are ich/white spot disease (Ichthyophthirius multifiliis) and gill flukes (Dactylogyrus sp.).

 What Does Ich Look Like on a Fish?

 In general, ich is almost immediately identified as little white spots on the skin and fins of your betta fish, covering nearly every external surface.
 However, little white spots may also be a sign of velvet (mainly Oodinium sp. in freshwater fish), though those of velvet are usually even smaller and closer together and may not even be clearly visible.

 Unfortunately, by the time white spots appear on your new fish, the parasite has already fully established itself in the aquarium and treatment needs to start right away.